 - Reinforces skills introduced by the teacher and provides instruction to student as prescribed by the teacher; may utilize games, stories or other construction activities to enhance learning skills.

 - Assists student with gross motor activities such as grasping, holding objects, posture, crawling, and walking.
-Ability to lift and position physically disabled individuals may be required.

 - Reports incidents to teachers and administration immediately; if the event involved the student’s safety, a written incident report is completed.